AKA SME (Small To Medium Enterprise) or SMB (Small to Medium Business).

 Official definitions of a “Small Business” vary from country to country and industry to industry.

-The definition is usually based on number of employees.
+The definition is usually based on the number of employees.
 It varies by industry as it is often based on a company’s relative size compared to its competitors.
 It can also be judged on revenue as well as a variety of other criteria.

-In Australia a small business is said to have less than 15 employees, whereas many government assistance programmes for Small Businesses in the USA state they must have less than 5,000 employees.
+In Australia, a small business is said to have less than 15 employees, whereas many government assistance programmes for Small Businesses in the USA state they must have less than 5,000 employees.

-Being able to change and adapt to overcome problems quickly is something larger companies are often unable to do however, while small companies can (and must) do it frequently.
+Being able to change and adapt to overcome problems quickly is something larger companies are often unable to do, however, while small companies can (and must) do it frequently.